0xJJ/rm-watermark/README.md

 # rm-watermark

-rm-watermark is a little python script to remove annoying watermarks from pdfs for better readability and accessibility.
+`rm-watermark` is a small Python script that removes annoying watermarks from PDFs to improve readability and accessibility.

 ## Usage

-./rm-watermark.py input output
+`./rm-watermark.py input output`

 ## Watermarks
-The software was only tested with a pdf, where the watermarks seam to be created by some Adobe software.
-If you like to have support for pdfs which are not working with this script, patches and example pdfs are always welcome.
+The software has only been tested on a PDF where the watermarks seem to be created by some Adobe software.
+If you want support for PDFs that do not work with this script, patches and sample PDFs are always welcome.

 ## Dependencies
-Only direct dependency is PyMuPDF.
-Hence libmupdf and its python bindings are also required.
+The only direct dependency is [`PyMuPDF`](https://github.com/pymupdf/PyMuPDF).
+So [`libmupdf`](https://mupdf.com/) and its Python bindings are also required.

 ## License

-As PyMuPDF is used, the script is licensed under the GNU Affero GPL 3.0.
+As `PyMuPDF` is used, the script is licensed under the GNU Affero GPL 3.0.